 Ursula Billington has a background in environmentalism, wellbeing and the arts.
 She studied Practical Sustainability in Bristol, gaining experience of agroecology, permaculture and sustainable living projects across the UK.
 She has since put her knowledge and enthusiasm in to practice with roles at Oxfam, Netplants (EU Erasmus project) and the Sustainable Soils Alliance, an organisation focused on placing soil health at the centre of new UK agricultural policy.
-She is currently supporting Our Living Soil and Soil Voices, connecting science and the arts to increase public engagement in the condition of our soils; whilst also pursuing an interest in eco-social arts practice via the Centre for Contemporary Arts & the Natural World (CCANW) and Haumea.
+She is currently the Climate & Sustainability Editor at Bristol 24/7.
 She spends the rest of her time on the fiddle.

 What’s on the cards for farm policy in the UK nations post-Brexit and post-CAP?
 In the first part of this series, Ursula Billington reported on the state of play for England’s small-scale farmers and horticulturists.
 Here in Part 2, she talks to representatives from the Landworkers Alliance to gauge the situation in the devolved nations